Tomás Saraceno: Flying Plaza

 Inspired by Solar Bell, Saraceno developed the idea of entire cities built upon lighter-than-air structures and sustainable energy technologies, lifted by the wind and suspended above the surface of the Earth.
 This 'flying plaza' represents an inquiry into public space, which according to Saraceno's vision, can be erected in alternative and fossil-free ways.
 Saraceno imagines spaces of dwellings as new urban skyscapes: flying buildings elevated by wind power alone, which erase the boundaries defined by geopolitics, and start to respond to local specificities.

 Stillness in Motion - Cloud Cities

 Stillness in Motion — Cloud Cities, was launched by Saraceno and curated by Joseph Becker at the San Francisco Museum of Modern Art (SFMoMA), San Francisco in 2016.
 Organized by the SFMOMA Architecture and Design department, the exhibition comprises an immersive, site-specific cloudscape installation of suspended tension structures and floating sculptures, as well as explorations of the intricate constructions of spider webs.

+Cloud Cities Barcelona

+Cloud Cities Barcelona is located in Mirador Torre Glòries in Barcelona, the artist’s only permanent installation in Europe.
+This work is made up of 113 spaces that symbolize condensed water droplets, forming a 130 m³ structure accessible to visitors of the observation deck.

+The structure is suspended from the dome of the Mirador by 6 kilometers of tensioned cable connected through 5,000 nodes, and visitors can explore its interior across different levels ranging from 4 to 10 meters above the floor of the space.

+With Cloud Cities Barcelona, Saraceno invites reflection on interdependence and the relationships between living beings and their environment, represented by the movement of people within the sculpture’s confined space, where each person’s movement affects everyone else.